flux-framework/flux-core/doc/man1/flux-shell.rst

 include a ``=``, then it is a simple boolean option or switch and may be specified simply with :option:`flux submit -o OPTION`.

+Job shell plugins may also support configuration via shell options in the jobspec.
+For specific information about runtime-loaded plugins, see the documentation for the specific plugin in question.

-Options supported by :program:`flux shell` proper include:
+Shell options supported by :program:`flux shell` itself and its built-in plugins include:

 **verbose**\ =\ *INT*
   Set the shell verbosity to *INT*.
 A larger value indicates increased